Markets want clear decision from presidential vote

 U.S. equity markets rose on Tuesday, in part due to relief that the drawn-out campaign had reached its end.

 The final Reuters/Ipsos tracking poll on Monday showed a tight national race, with Democratic President Barack Obama up two points against his challenger, Republican Mitt Romney, at 48 percent to 46 percent.
-Polling averages show Obama with small, but critical leads in Ohio, Virginia and Iowa.
-Voting has ended in the first two, but exit polls did not yet indicate a winner.
+Polling averages also show Obama with small but critical leads in Ohio, Virginia and Iowa.

-TV networks projected Romney would win Indiana, Kentucky, South Carolina and West Virginia -- all reliably Republican -- while Obama would take Democratic-leaning Vermont.

 Some market analysts forecast doomsday scenarios if a particular candidate wins - predictions that usually reflect their political leanings more than anything else.